 Pacific Station South is between Pacific Avenue and Front Street south of Maple Alley.
 It’s a seven-story building with 70 affordable units that include studios, one-bedroom and two-bedroom units.
 A Santa Cruz Community Health Center and Dientes Community Dental Care offices are expected on the ground floor as well as 3,660 square feet of retail and restaurant space.
 “This space is located on Pacific Avenue and will open up to the future public paseo on the east side of the building,” Santa Cruz City Manager Matt Huffaker wrote in a Sept.
 5 statement.
 Santa Cruz Development Manager David McCormic is handling retail lease inquiries.

-- Pacific Station North (between Pacific Avenue and Front Street, north of Maple Alley): A seven-story building with 94 affordable units with offices, stores and the Santa Cruz Metro office and bus ticket windows.
+Pacific Station North is planned between Pacific Avenue and Front Street north of Maple Alley.
+It’s expected to be a seven-story building with 128 affordable units with offices, stores and the Santa Cruz Metro office and bus ticket windows.
 The project also includes up to 22 bus bays and a canopy.
 Elm Alley would cut through the site.

 - Height: Seven stories for Pacific Station South and Pacific Station North.

 - Details: The project does not include on-site parking.
 State law allows developers of affordable housing projects like these to not build any parking.
 No parking requirements make affordable housing projects easier and cheaper to build, but adds responsibility on parking districts to meet demand.

 Pacific Station North is expected to redevelop the bus depot into affordable housing and reconfigure the bus lanes.
 (For the Future Housing)

 Pacific Station South is expected to have 70 units of affordable housing on the 800 block of Pacific Avenue.
 (For the Future Housing)